Skyblock-Maniacs/auth/README.md

 Skyblock Maniacs Auth service is a custom authentication service for the Skyblock Maniacs Discord server and its related web services.
 It is built using Go, utilizing the [Gin](https://github.com/gin-gonic/gin) web framework for handling HTTP requests and responses.

+### Live Instance
+You can access the live instance of the Skyblock Maniacs Auth service at [auth.sbm.gg](https://auth.sbm.gg/).

 ## 🚀 Features
 - Discord OAuth2 authentication
+- MC Auth OAuth2 authentication
+- JWT token generation and validation

 ## ⚒️ Installation
 1. Clone the repository: